-For example, the Commission has held a petition for preemption of state law in abeyance where the request for relief involved "certain outstanding issues regarding the operation of the new federal universal service program."
-It also has held petitions for reconsideration of various rules in abeyance where they "may be rendered moot by the rules"
+For example, the Commission has held a petition for preemption of state law in abeyance where the request for relief involved "certain outstanding issues regarding the operation of the new federal universal service program."2 It also has held petitions for reconsideration of various rules in abeyance where they "may be rendered moot by the rules"

-Donald J. Elardo, Esq. and Stephen C. Garavito, Esq., File No. E 92 88S, Letter, 9 FCC Rcd.
+1 Donald J. Elardo, Esq. and Stephen C. Garavito, Esq., File No. E 92 88S, Letter, 9 FCC Rcd.
 7912 (1994) (granting MCI's motion to hold damages phase of enforcement proceeding in abeyance pending review of MCI's Application for Review of liability findings entered against it).

-American Commc'ns Svcs., Inc. and MCI Telecomms.
+2 American Commc'ns Svcs., Inc. and MCI Telecomms.
 Corp., CC Docket No. 97-100, Memorandum Opinion and Order, 14 FCC Rcd.
 21579, 21581 ¶ 3 (1999).

-under consideration in a related proceeding."3 Thus, where a proceeding begins from a predicate finding, rule, or policy that is under review, the Commission finds an abeyance appropriate.
+under consideration in a related proceeding.3 Thus, where a proceeding begins from a predicate finding, rule, or policy that is under review, the Commission finds an abeyance appropriate.

-B. The FNPRM Builds on Findings and Conclusions That Will Be Appealed, Creating the Strong Likelihood of a Waste of Resources Should Comment Be Taken At This Time

-The FNPRM creates a follow-on proceeding that expressly incorporates and builds on the rules adopted in the Report and Order.
+B. The FNPRM Builds on Findings and Conclusions That Will Be Appealed, Creating the Strong Likelihood of a Waste of Resources Should Comment Be Taken At This Time builds on the rules adopted in the Report and Order.
 Many of those rules, and indeed their entire underpinning, will be challenged on appeal and are likely to be remanded, if not vacated.
-To take comment on the follow-on questions in the FNPRM now would invite an "unnecessary expenditure of time and resources by the parties and this Commission[.]"
+To take comment on the follow-on questions in the FNPRM now would invite an "unnecessary expenditure of time and resources by the parties and this Commission[.]"4 in the Report and Order that led to the "safe harbors" and "interim rate caps", all of which will be reviewed.
+They include: